joric/arduino-bitcoin-miner/README.md

 According to [Mining Profitability Calculator](https://www.cryptocompare.com/mining/calculator/), mining $1 a day in 2018 needs 1.5 TH/s, 1 BTC a year needs 42 TH/s (numbers may vary).

 * At 150 hashes a second per Arduino, mining one dollar a day would need 10 billion Arduinos.
-* Pro Micro consumes 200 mA, or 5V * 0.2A = 1 Wh of energy, so a 10 billion Arduino rig consumes 10 GWh.
+* Pro Micro consumes 200 mA, or 5V * 0.2A = 1W of energy, so a 10-billion Arduino rig consumes 10GW.
-* With an average price of $0.2 per kWh, a 10 GWh rig will cost you $2M a day (minus one dollar you make).
+* With an average price of $0.2 per kWh, a 10GW rig will cost you $48M a day (minus one dollar you make).

 ### 2024 revisit and corrections